developmentseed/atd/README.md

 > [!WARNING]
 > This is a proof-of-concept that is not intended for production use.

+See [the docs](https://developmentseed.org/atd/) for a step-by-step walkthrough of what's going on.

 ![A gif of the thing working](./img/atd.gif)

 ## Motivation